 The self-treatment consists of placing one’s hands in a sequence of positions on the head, upper chest and abdomen, and additional positions where healing is desired, as time permits.

 Any result of Reiki treatment is possible with self-treatment, whether mental, emotional, physical or spiritual.

 Class fee for the First Degree Reiki class is $150.
-Pay with cash, check, or credit card.
+Pay with cash, check, credit card or Venmo.